-We began this blog post by comparing WordPress plugins with apps.
-In the same way that some apps are free to download and some cost a little bit of money, so do plugins.
+I started this blog post by comparing WordPress plugins with mobile apps.
+In a similar way that many apps are free to download and some cost a little bit of money, so do plugins.

-WP Plugins – Powerful, Flexible … And (Many Are) Completely FREE!
+WordPress Plugins – Powerful, Flexible … And (Often) 100% FREE!

 - Content Management

-- Social Sharing
+- Social Engagement

-- Improving Sales Conversions And Lead Generation
+- Increasing Sales And Opt-In Conversions And Lead Generation

-- Data & System Reporting
+- Data Reporting

 - Contact forms